 - If your business is closed: Next to the holiday, click Delete .

 - If your business is open: Next to the hours, click More Delete .

 - In your bulk upload spreadsheet, locate the 'Special hours' column.

-Separate each set of hours with a comma.
-To enter multiple sets of opening hours in one day, separate the sets into two entries, with a comma in between.
-For example, the following represents hours for a business that’s open for two distinct periods on 26 December 2015:
+Tip: Separate each set of hours with a comma.
+To enter multiple sets of opening hours in one day, separate the sets into two entries with a comma.
+Learn how to format hours.

 2015-11-26: x, 2015-12-25: x, 2015-12-26: 10:00-16:00, 2015-12-26: 17:00-18:00, 2016-1-1: 00:00-00:00

 - 2015-11-26: 19:00-00:00, 2015-11-27: 00:00-17:00

 In this case, your normal hours for the second day are ignored in favour of the holiday hours.
 If you want to keep any of the next day's hours, include them again in your list of special hours, such as: